-Interim management's discussion and analysis - Quarterly highlights For the three-month periods ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+Interim management's discussion and analysis - Quarterly highlights For the three and six-month periods ended December 31, 2020 and 2019 (Expressed in Canadian dollars)

-The following Management's discussion and analysis ("MD&A") relates to the audited financial statements of Mason Graphite Inc. ("we", "our", "us", "Mason Graphite", "Mason" or the "Company") for the three-months periods ended September 30, 2020 and 2019 ("Financial statements").
-This MD&A reports on our activities through November 26, 2020 unless otherwise indicated.
+The following Management's discussion and analysis ("MD&A") relates to the audited financial statements of Mason Graphite Inc. ("we", "our", "us", "Mason Graphite", "Mason" or the "Company") for the three and six-month periods ended December 31, 2020 and 2019 ("Financial statements").
+This MD&A reports on our activities through February 25, 2021 unless otherwise indicated.
 The Company's Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The Company has consistently applied the accounting policies used in the preparation of its IFRS financial statements, including the comparative figures with the exception of the new standards adopted and the change in accounting policy as described in the financial statements.
+The Company has consistently applied the accounting policies used in the preparation of its IFRS financial statements, including the comparative figures.